mafiapikachu/biharipikaop/README.md

 # 𝚃𝙷𝙴 BIHARI PIKA OP
 This is a userbot made for telegram.
 I made this userbot with help of all other userbots available in telegram.
 All credits goes to its Respective Owners....

-MafiaBot made by @H1M4N5HU0P.
+ BIHARI PIKA OP bot made by @biharibabuhu.
 Supported by respective hellbot owner @H1M4N5HU0P.
 Join for update related info channel and group :- https://t.me/bihari_pika_bot_support THANKS FOR VISITING OUR REPO💖
 [![BIHARI PIKA OP](https://telegra.ph/file/670f16a1fcbb307f8570a.jpg)](https://t.me/bihari_pika_bot_support)